Patting your horse - what's the scoop?

 I don’t believe the horse finds it offensive if you pat them gently.
 I recently had to do this with a stallion that I own in order to desensitize him.

-I purchased this stallion from a breeder that does not handle their foals so he came to me as an untouched 2 year old.
+I purchased a stallion from a breeder that does not handle their foals so he came to me as an untouched 2 year old.
 After working with him for several weeks using positive reinforcement I was able to get a halter on and off of him.
 I worked with him in his pen because at times he would get spooked and try to bolt away from me and I sure did not want to take a chance of him getting away from me and running off.

 After a few months he started bolting away just as I was about to get the rope halter tied on him.
 The first time he did this I thought maybe he got scared of something.
 I don’t like them doing this because they soon learn you can’t hold them and it becomes a bad habit.
 After the second time he bolted away I knew I had to do something different to stop this behavior.